dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 a `printf`?
 Problem goes away.
 Remove some code?
 Same.
 Add some code?
 Same.)
-As a result, for this class we only ever read/write device memory using trivial assembly functions `get32` and `put32` (disussed in lab `1-gpio`) since this defeats any attempt of current compilers to opimize the operations they perform.
+As a result, for this class we only ever read/write device memory using trivial assembly functions `get32` and `put32` (discussed in lab `1-gpio`) since this defeats any attempt of current compilers to optimize the operations they perform.

 A contrived example: